brianbochicchio/udacity-cat-clicker/README.md

 It's suprisingly rewarding.

-## New Feature
+## New Feature - MOAR CATS!
 If you thought clicking one cat was fun.
-Soon you will be able to click two with unique counters!
+Now there are two cats with unique counters!

 HOLY MEOW!